karl-/pb_Stl/README.md

 ## Planned Improvements

+- Export window with additional options:
-- Options to swap model axis on import/export.
+    - Swap model axis on import/export.
+    - Export as multiple objects or merge (currently always merges).
+    - Generate normals on import (with smoothing or no).

 ## Troubleshooting

 #### Model is sideways / horizontal / rotated